Skip to content

 Arcscript segments are single lines of dialogue that you can add in element content and connection labels.
 They support assignment and conditional statements.

-Adding arcscript
+Add arcscript

 To insert an arcscript segment into the content of an element or connection label: